Silver Fame: Racing career

 On his final start before the Cheltenham Festival Silver Fame was beaten by Lockerbie at Manchester Racecourse, conceding weight to the winner.
 The weather then turned exceptionally cold and wet and the Cheltenham meeting was abandoned after the first day.
 The Gold Cup was rescheduled for the next Cheltenham meeting and was run on 25 April, meaning that it took place after the Grand National.
 Many of the original entrants, including the likely favourite Arctic Gold, did not appear and the race attracted only six runners.
 Silver Fame, ridden by Martin Molony, started the 6/4 favourite ahead of Lockerbie on 3/1 with the best of the others appearing to be the Queen's horse Manicou (winner of the King George VI Chase) and Freebooter (who had won the 1950 Grand National).
 The two outsiders were Mighty Fine and Jimmy Rank's eight-year-old Greenogue.
 Lockerbie took the early lead before Greenogue took over on the second circuit.
 The field remained closely grouped until first Manicou and then Freebooter weakened leaving four horses still in contention as the field turned into the straight.
 Lockerbie had regained the advantage and led at the last but quickly began to struggle leaving Silver Fame and Greenogue to fight out the finish.
 Greenogue appeared to have the slight edge all the way up the run in but Silver Fame, under a strong ride from Molony, drew level in the final strides and was adjudged to have won by a short head.
 There was no photo-finish at the time in National Hunt racing and there was some criticism of the judge's verdict.
 He became the oldest horse to win the race, supplanting Thrown In who won as an eleven-year-old in 1927.
 The winning time of 6:23.4 for three and a quarter miles was a record for the race.
 Silver Fame's time has never been beaten (as of 2016) although it should be mentioned that the distance of the race has been slightly altered on several occasions.

 Silver Fame returned for a final season in 1951/52.
 He failed to recover his best form: after being beaten at Leicester Racecourse he finished unplaced behind Mont Tremblant in the 1952 Cheltenham Gold Cup.

 After the end of his racing career Silver Fame spent several years as a hunter for Lord Bicester.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Silver Fame an "average" Gold Cup winner.

 Pedigree

-Silver Fame was inbred 4 × 4 to Persimmon, meaning that this stallion appears twice in the fourth generation of his pedigree.
+Silver Flame is inbred 4D × 4D to the stallion Persimmon, meaning that he appears twice fourth generation on the dam side of his pedigree.